sematext/docs/docs/integration/index.md

 - search for logs from your own application, or by configuring/adapting existing Elasticsearch UIs, such as Kibana
 - optionally define custom mappings for your log types, so you can tweak the way your logs are indexed

-### LogPacks

-We currently have LogPacks with prebuilt reports and charts apart from a Generic Logs App that supports dozens of different integrations.
+We currently have Logs Integrations with prebuilt reports and charts apart from a Generic Logs App that supports dozens of different integrations.

 <div class="mdl-grid integrations">
 	<div class="mdl-cell mdl-cell--4-col">